fhalab/LevSeq/README.md

 ![Figure 1: LevSeq Workflow](manuscript/figures/LevSeq_Figure-1.jpeg)
 Figure 1: Overview of the LevSeq variant sequencing workflow using Nanopore technology.
 This diagram illustrates the key steps in the process, from sample preparation to data analysis and visualization.
+## Notes

+LevSeq was designed for epPCR and SSM experiments, however, we are currently extending it to work for other enzyme engineering designs as well, the current features are under development:

+1. Insertion handling (see version 4.1.3) - thanks to  Brian Zhong for his contributions to this section!
+2. Gene calling (handling different genes, use the `--oligopool` flag)

+If you notice any issues with new features or have adapted the LevSeq code for your own use cases, we would love community contributions!
+Please submit either an issue, or a pull request and we will aim to incorperate the changes.

 ## Quick Start

+Note the current stable version is: `1.4.2`, the latest version is `1.4.3`.

+For stable releases these are made available via docker and pip.
+For latest versions, please clone the repo and install locally (see *Local development or install of latest version* below).

 ### Docker Installation (Recommended)